 We believe that Canadian Utilities is an excellent buy for income-oriented investors who seek stable and predictable returns.
 The latest dividend increase of 1.1% in local currency may indicate a slowdown compared to its 5-year average of 6.3%.
-However, as the company retains more cash to invest in future projects and pay down its debts, the dividend yield remains very attractive, while excluding its recent huge impairment chargers, dividends remain well-covered.
+However, as the company retains more cash to invest in future projects and pay down its debt, the dividend yield remains very attractive.
 We believe that Canadian Utilities offers low volatility and a stable investment case during a time of sky-high valuations.
-We project medium-term returns of around 10%, powered by the stock's juicy yield and modest EPS growth assisted by its above-average inflation rate increases.
-We rate it a buy.
+We project medium-term returns of around 12.5%, powered by the stock's high yield and modest EPS & DPS growth expectations.
+We rate the stock a buy.